sukram42/sukram42/README.md

-### Welcome to my Github Page! 👋
+# Welcome to my Github Page! 👋

 Here is a little overview on my repositories and my plans for future projects.

-### Competitions
+## Competitions
 <details>
   <summary>
 From time to time I am planning the participation in some Hackertons and co.
-The repositories are linked below. </br> Click here to open.</summary>
+The repositories are linked below. </br> <b>Click here to open.</b> </summary>

 </br>